Sarah Whiteling: Discovery and confession

 The short intervals of the deaths proved suspicious to Coroner Ashbridge, and after an examination with the Health Office, he ordered that the case be investigated.
 With the assistance of Chief Det.
 Wood and Det.
 Gyer, the bodies were exhumed from Mechanics' Cemetery.
-Following an examination performed by Professor Leffman, large amounts of arsenic was discovered in the bodies.
+Following an examination performed by Professor Leffman, large amounts of arsenic were discovered in the bodies.
 Sarah Jane Whiteling was arrested shortly after, and placed on suicide watch.
 Spending most of her imprisonment in prayer, suffering from a nervous prostration for a physician to be called in, she confessed to murdering her two children using "Rough on Rats".

 When questioned about her motives, Mrs. Whiteling claimed that she had murdered Bertha in order to prevent her from becoming a "sinful and wicked girl", as she had constantly misbehaved and stolen various items, such as pennies and pocketbooks, from her teacher and neighbors.
 As for Willie, he was apparently poisoned because he was "in the way".
 When it came to John's death, Sarah vehemently denied poisoning him herself, and instead claimed that while she had bought the poison, he had taken it by his own volition because of the family's extreme poverty.
 Apparently, she had planned to take her own life after the murders, but decided against it since the Bible states that those who take their own life cannot enter Heaven.